Introduction

 Using the Time Machine Interface

 To recover files, simply open the folder where the file was originally located and click the Time Machine icon in the menu bar.
+To manage your backups, open Time Machine settings from the menu bar.
 This will launch the Time Machine interface, displaying a timeline of backups.
 Navigate through the timeline to find the version of the file you wish to restore and click the restore button.

 Restoring from Time Machine Backup